digital marketing guide

 - Keywords.
 Know which terms your consumers are searching for.
 Use these keywords as you develop your search engine marketing plan, and be sure to create your topic clusters based on those keywords.
 Google Keyword Planner and similar tools will help with your research, allowing you to create a cohesive keyword list that’s relevant to your target audience.

 - SEO.
 Whether you hire a web developer to create your website or simply create a small site in Wordpress, there are dozens of tools available to assist you with your SEO.
 Use a program like Yoast in Wordpress to ensure that your website is SEO-friendly.
 And track your traffic, too.
 Tools exist which will indicate which keywords brought traffic to your site.

 - Content.
 Content really is King.
 Good, well-written and informative content that’s easily digested by your consumer is imperative.
 A poorly constructed blog post that doesn’t offer anything of value is guaranteed to turn consumers off to your site – and your brand.

-- Social Media.
-Platforms like Twitter, Facebook and LinkedIn allow you to view the metrics for your social media profile.
+- Social media.
+Platforms like Twitter, Facebook, Instagram and LinkedIn allow you to view the metrics for your social media profile.
 Evaluate which posts are reaching your consumer base, and tailor your ads and your personal posts accordingly.

 - Email marketing.
 Capture email addresses on your landing pages, but utilize other means as well.
 Then, use your email marketing manager to determine what your consumers are, well, consuming.
 Analyze your subject lines as well as the content of your emails, and make changes to suit the needs and preferences of your readers.

-Above all, remember that your website and your digital marketing strategy work in concert to create your virtual storefront.
-A storefront that’s appealing to your customer and consistent with your brand will guarantee the success of your strategy — and your business.
+Above all, remember that your website and your digital marketing strategy work together to create your virtual storefront.
+A storefront that’s appealing to your customer and consistent with your brand will guarantee the success of your strategy – and your business.

 Ready to get started with your project?
 Contact us today to find out how we can help.